Originally published in educational Horizons, edited 1/1/17

 Discoveries such as the theory of probability, the Law of Large Numbers, the structure of the normal distribution, standard deviation and Bayes’s theorem, transformed our understanding of risk.
 For the first time in human history, possibilities, probabilities and dangers could be logically analyzed and managed.

-In modern times most serious endeavors, things like medical research, engineering, investment management, economics, space flight or planning for war, all use these tools.
+In modern times most serious endeavors, things like medical research, engineering, investment management, economics, space flight, planning for war, even building a World Series winning baseball team, use these tools.
 But more than half a century after the new paradigm of rational risk management was invented, school policy is still largely a matter of guessing, wishful thinking, wistful longing and irrational promises.

 Consider the contemporary discourse about youngsters said to be “placed at risk” of school failure and what can be done about it.
 Then ask, does this conversation resemble the contemporary analytic decision-making that characterizes, say, the insurance industry?
 Not at all.
 For the most part it is feel good humbug.

 Realistically, a forest of evidence discloses that a multitude of factors, in school but mostly out, place youngsters “at risk” of school failure.
 Importantly, most of these causes are way beyond any educator’s grasp.
 Hence, the evidence overwhelmingly favors limiting our expectations and promises for schooling.
 Despite this, however, the regnant educational discourse is limitless in its promises.
 Consider the No Child Left Behind Act or, its successor, the Every Student Succeeds Act.
 What promises could be more boundless (or irresponsible) than these?

 Let’s put this silliness aside for a moment and ask, what risks of failure are inevitable in schooling?
 Or, put another way, what really is necessary for school success?
 The requisite conditions occur in four clusters.